-Your weekly timetable will be divided between one or two tutorials and a large part of your week will be spent in independent study to prepare for tutorials.
-In addition, you will attend up to six lectures each week.
+Your weekly timetable will be divided between one or two tutorials, which may take place at your college or at the college of a specialist tutor.
+A large part of your week will be spent in independent study to prepare for tutorials.
+In addition you will attend up to six lectures each week.
 In the first year this will include three hours of language instruction each week.
 Some course options in the second and third year are also taught in small classes instead of, or in addition to, tutorials.

-Tutorials are usually up to three students and a tutor.
-Class sizes may vary depending on the options you choose.
-There would usually be no more than around 10 students though classes for some of the more popular papers may be up to 20 students.
-Most tutorials, classes, and lectures are delivered by staff who are tutors in their subject.
+Tutorials usually involve two students and a tutor.
+Class sizes may vary depending on the options you choose, but would normally have no more than around 10 students.
+Most tutorials, classes, and lectures are delivered by academics who are specialists in their subject.
 Many are world-leading experts with years of experience in teaching and research.
 Some teaching may also be delivered by postgraduate students who are usually studying at doctorate level.

 To find out more about how our teaching year is structured, visit our Academic Year page.